chris17453/interview/README.md

 In use at several major multi-national corps/banks.
 Responsible for the metadata that builds over 50k servers.
 - https://github.com/chris17453/ddb

-## GAN AI Model for handwriten texst
+## GAN AI Model for handwriten text
 Language: Python
 Teained from scratch on NIST dataset, built for production usage.
 - https://github.com/chris17453/cgan-MNIST-refactored.git